 - Your income can’t exceed Treasury-set eligibility limits.
 These figures change each tax year, but they’re generally set above the median income figure for both individual and joint filers.

 Although Series I bonds’ earning power is inflation-protected, these securities won’t make you rich.
-With inflation at historical lows, I-bonds currently earn an annual return of 1.38%.
-This is just over half the rate of return on the 10-year T-bill, which is often regarded as the benchmark for fixed-rate, low-risk securities.
+With inflation at historical lows in the early 2010s, I-bonds earned an annual return of little more than 1%.
+This was just over half the rate of return on the 10-year T-bill, which is often regarded as the benchmark for fixed-rate, low-risk securities.

 4. No Bidding Framework for Investors